 Well, I think what most coaches and writers offer is perspective.
-My training as a scientist means I bring a very logical perspective to the problem of career change.
-You know, I struggled a lot with choosing a career myself, and often felt I was just making complete stabs in the dark, even after reading a lot of books on the subject.
+My training as a scientist means I bring a very logical perspective to the problem of a career change.
+You know, I struggled a lot with choosing a career myself and often felt I was just making complete stabs in the dark, even after reading a lot of books on the subject.

 After doing a ton of research and experimenting with an early set of clients, I eventually developed a 6-step process for choosing a career you love that really works.
 It’s funny, so many career changers worry about the sunk cost of change—that whatever new career they go into, they’ll have to start all over in terms of skills.
 But even for two incredibly divergent careers, science and coaching, it turned out to have a lot of overlap.

 All my skills in distilling concepts, designing experiments, and analyzing data make me a better coach.
 And it’s that different perspective that helps me stand out in a crowded marketplace.

 How often do you update your blog and how many unique readers do you have each month?